pablopunk/miny/README.md

 ### Code style

-Now *miny* comes with [xo](https://github.com/sindresorhus/xo) by default with some configs on `package.json`: no semicolons, and 2 spaces indentation.
-To customize this, check [the docs for xo](https://github.com/sindresorhus/xo).
+It comes with [StandardJS](https://standardjs.com/) as the code style. `npm test` will always check the style of your code and check for syntax errors.

 ### Offline